-They don’t need to invest an enormous sum for his or her merchandise but to reach and identify the appropriate audience for promotion.
-The primary goal is to create interest as well as to convince the young American who’s the first time new car buyer and train them on the emotional and practical worth in a sub-compact car.
+They don’t need to invest an enormous sum for their merchandise but to reach and identify the appropriate audience for promotion.
+The primary goal is to create interest and convince the young American who’s the first time new car buyer and train them on the emotional and practical worth in a sub-compact car.

-It is reaching the end of the campaign of six months, so has the experiment of Ford do?
-Of course, some statistics were shared by Ford on the Fiesta effort so we’ll allow you to determine.
+It is reaching the end of the campaign of six months, so has Ford’s experiment do?
+Of course, some statistics were shared by Ford on the Fiesta effort, so we’ll allow you to determine.

-These are numbers that are remarkable, although none is mindblowing.
+These are remarkable numbers, although none is mindblowing.
 Those are very rare, although a single viral video can get over 4 million perspectives.
 Having 8 million eyeballs find personalized marketing for the Fiesta ain’t shabby whatsoever.
-Interest is certainly indicated by all these numbers.
+All these numbers certainly indicate interest.

-The destiny of the effort rests on these individuals and whether they may be willing to dish out a five-digit amount to buy a Fiesta.
+The effort’s destiny rests on these individuals and whether they may be willing to dish out a five-digit amount to buy a Fiesta.